danieldizzy/The-Ultimate-Research-Guide/README.md

 -	What information is shared with the employees (revenues, costs, operating metrics)?
 Is this an open-book shop, or do you play it closer to the vest?
 How is information shared?
 How do I get access to the information I need to be successful in this job?

-- How many non-developer staff members does the company have?

 - Who is your healthcare provider?